Gluten Free Carrot Cake

 I told ya’ll I was on a major cake kick, so next up is this gluten free carrot cake!
 It’s seriously moist, full of fresh spices like cinnamon, nutmeg and ginger and finished off with a simple dairy free cream cheese buttercream.

 I’m seriously obsessed with this recipe, and know you will be too.
-I probably say this about every gluten free cake I make, but you TRULY would never know this is gluten free.
+I probably say this about every gluten free cake I make, but you truly would never know this is gluten free.
+It’s made with both gluten free all purpose flour to provide structure and a classic cake texture, plus a bit of almond flour for moisture and because it keeps the cake light and airy and not dense.

+GRATE CARROTS.
 Peel your carrots and cut into large chunks.
 Add to a food processor and process until grated, this should only take a few seconds, just make sure there are no large chunks in there.
 You can also grate by hand, but I find the food processor makes it much easier!
 Set aside.

+BAKE.
 Divide the batter among your prepared cake pans and place in the center of the oven.
 For 8 inch pans, bake for 38-42 minutes, or until a toothpick comes out clean.
 Cakes made in 9 inch pans will be a bit thinner, so bake time will be shorter, check around 35 minutes for doneness.

-How to keep this cake moist
+How to keep cake moist

 One question I get a lot is, “how do I keep my gluten free cake moist?”
 People seem to think that gluten free cakes are dry, but I promise, this cake is far from it.
+The apple sauce, oil, sugars and almond flour in the recipe will keep it moist for several days, so you can easily prep it in advance.

 With that said, please do not sub the almond flour for almond meal.
 Almond meal is made from whole almonds, whereas almond flour is made from blanched almonds and contributes to the light and fluffy texture of the cake.

-Does it keep?
-Yes!
 Because this gluten free carrot cake is naturally so moist, it stores really well.
 Once made, frosted and sliced, just store it in a container for 3-5 days, or a bit longer if storing in the fridge.
 Because of the generous amount of apple sauce in the cake, it doesn’t do well in a totally air tight container.
 It can get a bit too moist if totally sealed off.
 Keep the lid slightly ajar or just cover with foil for best results.

 Try these cake recipes next!